This pyOver example looks at the process from grid generation to execution and

 (iterations) for each phase, but one run of phase 0 actually ends with 1500

-iterations because this is NSTEPS[0] + FMGCYC[0][0] + FMGCYC[0][1]
+iterations because this is NSTEPS[0]+FMGCYC[0][0]+FMGCYC[0][1].
+We are

 requesting three levels of multigrid cycles on phase 0, so we add those cycles